Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 |  `owl:ObjectProperty`  |  `:ex rdf:type owl:ObjectProperty`  |  `:ex` is an OWL object property  |
 | `owl:DatatypeProperty` | `:ex rdf:type owl:DatatypeProperty` | `:ex` is an OWL datatype property |

-In OWL, an **object property** is a predicate which takes an instance of a class as both its subject and object.
+An **object property** is a predicate which takes an instance of a class as both its subject and object.
 For example, an object property `hasAuthor` can be defined as holding between instances of the class `books` and the class `authors`.

 A **datatype property** is a predicate which takes an instance of a class as its subject, and a literal (such as a string or number) as its object.
 For example, a datatype property `soldCopies` can be defined as holding between instances of the class `books` and integer numbers.